 The prayer house opened its doors (or spread its wings, so to speak) by the 1990s.
 The church welcomed any religions that wanted to make the trek, including Buddhists, Muslims, and Christians, holding services in the upper floors, while the lower floors provided rehab and juvenile outreach, among other charitable services.

 Unfortunately the project was grounded in 2000 when further construction costs became too unreachable and the poor chicken-dove-church was vacated, and left to the forest.
-Gereja Ayam has continued to rot over the years, becoming a bit more ghoulish (in an avian way), with each year.
-The insides are now covered in graffiti, and it is said to be a favorite spot for young people to commit “immoral acts.”
-The unfinished basement rooms are even intact, giving it even more of a horror movie feel.
+Gereja Ayam continued to rot over the years, becoming a bit more ghoulish (in an avian way), with each year.
+These days it’s been cleaned up and turned into a proper tourist attraction if you can get up the steep hill.
+You can even climb up to the top of the head for amazing 360-degree views.

 Know Before You Go

-Church is open everyday and is often part of the nearby Brobodur Temple tour; there is a small entry fee.
+Church is open everyday and is often part of the nearby Borobodur Temple tour; there is a small entry fee.